Frequently Asked Questions

 The most common mistake people make while signing up for our service is disregarding the unique one-to-one relationship between a person and their membership.

 Your membership represents you as an individual.
 As it says in bold print on our signup page, you may only have one membership, you may not create a membership for anyone but yourself, no one but you may access your membership, you can't transfer your membership to another person.
-(Transferring some or all of the services on your membership to another member, on the other hand, is dead easy.)
+(Transferring some or all of the services on your membership to another member, on the other hand, is dead easy.
+So is sharing things if you have more than one person who needs to be involved.)
 You must also use your individual, real name on your membership.

 These warnings and policies are there for a reason.
 When people don't follow them, then sooner or later problems result.